-FrameMaker products use an MML filter to read an MML file.
-The filter translates the MML file and produces a temporary MIF file that a FrameMaker product opens as a document.
+FrameMaker uses an MML filter to read an MML file.
+The filter translates the MML file and produces a temporary MIF file that FrameMaker opens as a document.
 While the filter is reading the MML file, it might detect errors such as unexpected character sequences.
 It responds by displaying error messages.
 Even if it finds an error, the filter continues to process the MML file and reads as much of the document as possible.